Run Cortex with Docker#

 docker run --privileged thehiveproject/cortex:latest --start-docker

 Cortex requires Elasticsearch to run.
-You can use docker-compose
+You can use Docker Compose to start both services together, or install and configure Elasticsearch manually.

 The following docker-compose.yml file starts Elasticsearch and Cortex: